English ProficiencyPage address: https://www.mnsu.edu/admissions/international/englishproficiency.html

 - TOEFL paper-based test score of 500 or better; OR

 - TOEFL internet-based test score of 61 or better; OR

 - completion of Level 112 at an English Language School (ELS) in the U.S.; OR

 - a score of 5.5 or better on the academic IELTS; OR

-- a SAT Critical Reading sub-score of 400 or higher; OR
+- a SAT Critical Reading sub-score of 400 or higher (Taken prior to March 2016) or SAT Reading sub-score of 22 or higher (Taken March 2016 or later); OR

-Students enrolled in General Education courses will be supported by tutors who will also attend the same classes and guide them in developing strategies for understanding lectures, reading academic content, writing essays, and summarizing academic information in English.
+Students enrolled in the Intensive English Program will be supported by tutors who will guide them in developing strategies for understanding lectures, reading academic content, writing essays, and summarizing academic information in English.

-Each participant will have a conversation partner.
+Each Intensive English Program student will have a conversation partner.
 The conversation partner will assist with pronunciation strategies, cross cultural questions, and strategies for working with the social and academic support systems available on campus.